DreamCobbler/fiction-dl/README.md

 ### Downloading stories

 **fiction-dl** can download stories from a multitude of sites - in some cases, it also supports downloading all stories published by any specific user (which is called downloading stories from a *channel*).
+In a select few sites, it allows you to log-in to the site using the command-line; this functionality allows the user to access subforums closed to guest viewers, like the *Fandom* category on [AlternateHistory.com](https://www.alternatehistory.com/forum/) or quarantined subreddits on [Reddit](https://www.reddit.com/).

 | \#   | Category         | Site                                                                | Authentication support | Channel support                |
 |------|------------------|---------------------------------------------------------------------|------------------------|--------------------------------|